teuk/mediabot_v3/SUPPORT.md

 Do not report security vulnerabilities or exposed credentials in a public GitHub Issue or Discussion.

-A dedicated private security reporting procedure will be documented separately.
+Use GitHub's private vulnerability reporting feature and see `.github/SECURITY.md` for the complete security reporting procedure.

 ## Contributions